 - Follow the advice on your child’s written asthma action plan

 - Make an appointment to see your child’s GP or asthma nurse within 24 hours, or sooner if you’re worried

 - Call 999 for an ambulance if:

-- You’re worried at any point, even if your child hasn’t yet taken 10 puffs.
+- you’re worried at any point, even if your child hasn’t yet taken 10 puffs of their reliever inhaler.